suned/pfun/docs/source/programming_guide.md

 ```
 #### Asynchronous IO
-`Effect` uses `asyncio` under the hood to run side-effects asynchronously when possible.
+`Effect` uses `asyncio` under the hood to run io bound side-effects asynchronously when possible.
 This can yield significant speed ups when running an effect spends alot of time waiting for io.

 Consider for example this program that calls `curl http://www.google.com` in a subprocess 50 times: